Sweeney Agency Speakers

 Dr. Canton has held a academic appointments at Singularity University at NASA, the Kellogg School of Management, MIT's Media Lab, Europe, the Potomac Institute, and served on the International Advisory Council, Economic Development Board for the State Singapore, been an advisor to the National Science and Technology Council, US Departments of State, Defense and Health and Human Services.

-Jim is globally recognized for his unique wisdom and insight into trends.
-BusinessWeek called Jim
+Jim Carroll is globally recognized for his unique wisdom and insight into trends.
+BusinessWeek called him

 Ben Casnocha is an award-winning entrepreneur, author, and executive in Silicon Valley.
 He is coauthor with LinkedIn founder Reid Hoffman of the recent New York Times bestseller The Alliance: Managing Talent in the Networked Age, which has become one of the most sought-after management frameworks on how to recruit, manage, and retain entrepreneurial employees.
 He is also co-author with Reid of The Start-Up of You: Adapt to the Future, Invest in Yourself, and Transform Your Career, the bestselling guide to the new world of work.